1. Blue Derby

 Mountain biking future – coastal descents and heli-biking

 There’s a swag of mountain bike projects in the pipeline.
-They include the West Coast Mountain Bike Project, the Wild Mersey Mountain Bike Trails, Dial Range network expansion, Bay of Fires Descent and St Helens Trail Network.
-Did I mention heli-biking?
+They include the West Coast Mountain Bike Trails, the Wild Mersey Mountain Bike Trails (stage 1 has just opened with stage 2 opening May 2019).
+Dial Range network expansion, Bay of Fires Descent and St Helens Trail Network.
+Did we mention heli-biking?
 Now that’s epic!